 This recipe is scalable, which is why I haven’t used specific amounts in the ingredient list above.
 For every pound of mushrooms you’ll need at least a Tablespoon of diced alliums and 1/4 cup of white wine.
 If you have more or less than a pound of mushrooms, please do the math and adjust accordingly.

-If you know how you’ll use your duxelles, you might choose to add an herb or two (like melilot), but if you just want to keep a basic, good-with-anything duxelles on hand, here’s your basic recipe.
+If you know how you’ll use your duxelles, you might choose to add an herb or two (like bee balm or melilot), but if you just want to keep a basic, good-with-anything duxelles on hand, here’s your basic recipe.

 Finely dice the mushroom pieces.
 These may be stems or the slightly woody edges of large bracket fungi.